Online Engineering Programs in Minnesota

 Admissions Requirements for Online Engineering Programs

-Prospective online engineering students in Minnesota will likely find the admissions requirements to be the same as their on-campus program counterparts.
+Prospective online engineering students in Minnesota will likely find the admissions requirements to be the same as those of their on-campus program counterparts.
 At the bachelor’s degree level, all applicants typically need to submit proof of a high school diploma or a GED; a strong GPA (e.g., >2.5 or 3.0); letters of recommendation; and a personal essay, among other requirements.

 Students applying for a master’s degree generally need to submit proof of a bachelor’s degree (usually in engineering, although some interdisciplinary programs may accept students from other fields); a competitive GPA (e.g., >3.0); two letters of recommendation from professors or employers; and a statement of purpose.